Founder & Director

 Jake began his career by starring as the lead role in Welsh drama ‘Rocket Boys’ (2012) directed by BAFTA nominee James Button.
 The film screened around the world including at ‘Festival de Cannes’ and ‘Carmarthen Bay Film Festival’.
 He went on to win Best Actor at ‘ScreenTest Film Festival’ and was nominated in the same year at ‘St. Albans Film Festival’.
 Through this he’s received large praise from the director behind the 8th season of ‘Doctor Who’ and received management with Manchester agency ‘Linton Management’.

-Since then, Jake has continued training at Carol Godby’s Theatre Workshop, where he gained Representation with Linton Management and at Oldham College, where he played roles such as Bennett Francis in Punk Rock.
+Since then, Jake has continued training at Carol Godby’s Theatre Workshop, where he gained Representation with Linton Management.

-Since finishing college in 2017, Jake has been working professionally and frequently in the industry for 3 years.
+Jake has been working professionally and frequently in the industry for 5 years.
 His first professional credit was playing Kenny and Paul on BBC Radio 4 Drama’s ‘The Punjab’ he then went on to secure a small role in ‘Coronation Street’.
 Most recently, Jake secured a role in Rob Johnston’s sell out play ‘The Riot Act’ which toured museums and libraries in early 2019, before heading into GM fringe (Best Drama Nominee) and Buxton Fringe (Best Theatre Production Nominee).